Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 19. Seabird Guano

-This unique fertilizer is gathered from islands that are home to seabirds.
+This unique fertilizer is sourced from islands home to seabirds.
 Seabird guano is suitable for most indoor and outdoor flowering plants.

 Strawberries, melons, and other plants with large blooms love seabird guano.